 I’m pretty sure he’d rather a “support network” that gives him a decent tasting meal after 5 days of state cafeteria food than one that’s freaking out about his physical condition or sanity every Friday night when he comes home.

-Although, I did catch one blurb that I fully plan on heeding: “don’t expect them to make up a week’s worth of time in a weekend”.
+I did catch one blurb from the session that I fully plan on heeding: “don’t expect them to make up a week’s worth of time in a weekend”.

 Translation (in the ears of Gina)?